guidewire-oss/fern-ginkgo-client/README.md

 2. **Run Your Tests**: After adding the client, run your Ginkgo tests normally.

-    How to execute the example tests  :
+    How to execute the tests  :
     ```
-    cd tests
-    ginkgo ( ginkgo to be pre-installed )
+    make test
     ```

     To add flags to test suits : The flag is added to file :